 Buildings & Critical Infrastructure

-Commercial and residential buildings, roads, bridges, and other built infrastructure may be ill-equipped to withstand the stress of more intense heat waves, extreme storms, flooding, and other anticipated climate hazards.
-Building codes, design standards, and best practices that improve resiliency of these structures include:
+Commercial and residential buildings, roads, bridges, and other built infrastructure may not be equipped to handle the stress of hotter days, heavier storms, flooding, and other hazards of climate change.
+Building codes, design standards, and best practices that strengthen the resilience of these structures include:

 - Energy efficiency practices